aclave1/treact/README.md

 Props api:

-	* `tree` (required): array of tree node data
+* tree (required): array of tree node data

-	* `isFlat`:if the tree node data is "flat"(a 1 dimensional array of nodes), the array will be converted into tree form
+* isFlat: if the tree node data is "flat"(a 1 dimensional array of nodes), the array will be converted into tree form

-	* `getters`: overridecallbacks used to retrieve node properties.
+* getters: overridecallbacks used to retrieve node properties.
 Use these to override the schema of your nodes.

-	* `callbacks` : callbacks to indicate node events
+* callbacks: callbacks to indicate node events

-	* `classNames`:a map of custom classnames to override defaults
+* classNames: a map of custom classnames to override defaults

-	* `template`: custom per-node template function
+* template: custom per-node template function

-	* `indicators` : override default opened and closed indicators
+* indicators: override default opened and closed indicators

 ### `tree`

 The array of tree node data.
 This can be specified in 2 formats.

 **Flat array**

 The simplest format is a flat array of nodes.
 Here is an example of an array of tree nodes with the default node schema:

 	```
 	var nodes = [